vsch/kotlin-jdbc/README.md

   All entity directories will be created, including migrations.

   If there is a previous version to the one requested then all its entity scripts will be copied to the new version directory.

 * new-migration "title" - create a new up/down migration script files in the requested (or current) version's migrations directory.
 The file name will be in the form: N.title.D.sql where N is numeric integer 1..., D is up or down and title is the title passed command.
+  Placeholders in the file: `__VERSION__` will be replaced with the version for which this file is generated and `__TITLE__` with the "title" passed to the command.

+* new-function "name" - create a new function file using resources/db/templates customized template or built-in if none
+  Placeholders in the file: `__VERSION__` will be replaced with the version for which this file is generated and `__NAME__` with the "name" passed to the command.

+* new-procedure "name" - create a new procedure file using resources/db/templates customized template or built-in if none
+  Placeholders in the file: `__VERSION__` will be replaced with the version for which this file is generated and `__NAME__` with the "name" passed to the command.

+* new-trigger "name" - create a new trigger file using resources/db/templates customized template or built-in if none
+  Placeholders in the file: `__VERSION__` will be replaced with the version for which this file is generated and `__NAME__` with the "name" passed to the command.

+* new-view "name" - create a new view file using resources/db/templates customized template or built-in if none
+  Placeholders in the file: `__VERSION__` will be replaced with the version for which this file is generated and `__NAME__` with the "name" passed to the command.

 * migrate - migrate to given version or to latest version